Table of Contents

 Chilled Teething Toys

 Chilled teething toys can soothe your baby during teething.
-Many babies experience increased discomfort in their gums, which can lead to more fussiness or irritability while nursing.
+Many babies experience increased discomfort in their gums, leading to more fussiness or irritability while nursing.

 Offering a chilled toy before nighttime breastfeeding may help ease some of that pain.
 The cold sensation numbs the area and can make chewing on something much more enjoyable for them.